Come close and huddle in, because this one is, how shall we say….one of my “less delicate” posts.

 The only time they’re visible is when you’re in the car or under the harsh fluorescent lighting of a Target fitting room, but never when you’re in the safety of your own home and tweezer-adjacent.

-They’re still soft and blonde, but why in the actual world are they so long now?
-It’s nigh on impossible to get a good angle for plucking those hairs.
+It’s nigh on impossible to get a good angle for plucking those hairs, too.
 You’re gonna need to call in some backup.
 Like a sister, a best friend, or your small child, but only if they can be trusted to keep their mouth shut the sinister things they’ve seen under your chin.

 Adding insult to injury, the hair on top of my head, the only place where it is truly welcome, seems to be rapidly thinning.
 I’ve never had thick hair, but now I’m reduced to what my friend Mel, refers to as “toddler hair”.